smartcontractkit/smart-contract-examples/ccip/cct/hardhat/README.md

   --network avalancheFuji
   ```

-- Deploy a token with an initial supply and verify the contract, and transfer ownership to a Safe:
+- Deploy a token with a maximum supply and verify the contract, and transfer ownership to a Safe:

   ```bash
   npx hardhat deployTokenWithSafe \